pierky/arouteserver/tests/live_tests/scenarios/rpki/README.rst

 RPKI INVALID routes tagging
 ***************************

-Mostly to test INVALID routes tagging and propagation, since other cases are already tested with the *global* scenario.
+Mostly to test hooks and include files in a scenario where a custom configuration allows to propagate RPKI INVALID routes to some selected clients and to tag them with locally significant BGP communities.

+Hooks used:

+- ``announce_rpki_invalid_to_client``, implemented in the ``header[4|6]`` include files and used to discriminate which clients should receive INVALIDs;
+- ``post_announce_to_client``, implemented in the ``header`` include file and used to convert RFC8097 extended communities into locally significant ones.

 - RPKI ROAs: